alekseyzimin/EviAnn_release/README.md

 7. Optional automatic functional annotation with UniProt-SwillProt database (-f switch)
 8. Support for long and short transcriptome sequencing reads and mixed data sets
 9. Support for genomes up to 32Gbp in size
 10. If one or more close relatives are annotated, annotation is possible with transcripts and proteins from the related genomes, without any RNA-seq data.
-Genomes must be >95% similar on the DNA level.
+Genomes must be on average >95% similar on the DNA level.

 Development of EviAnn is supported in part by NSF grant IOS-2432298, and by NIH grants R01-HG006677 and R35-GM130151.